March 2, 2025

 What Happens in the Data Layer?

-After you created a timer trigger, enable GTM Preview and Debug mode, then refresh the website you’re currently working on (in order to test how the trigger works).
+After creating a timer trigger, enable GTM Preview and Debug mode, and navigate to the new window with the site you’re working on. (to test how the trigger works).

 After the preview and debug console appears, wait for the timer trigger to activate.

-Pro-tip by Captain Obvious: for testing purposes, create a timer trigger which fires after 10 seconds (or even less).
-If you set it to fire after 60 seconds (or more), you’ll end up waiting way too long and your debugging session will become super boring.
+Pro-tip by Captain Obvious: for testing purposes, create a timer trigger that fires after 10 seconds (or even less).
+If you set it to fire after 60 seconds (or more), you’ll wait too long, and your debugging session will become super boring.

 Anyway, let’s go back to our Preview and Debug mode.
 After waiting 10 seconds, the gtm.timer event appears on the left side of the pane.

-Click it and navigate to Data Layer tab.
+Click it and navigate to the Data Layer tab.
 You should see the array of various parameters.

 Every time a timer trigger activates, it pushes a particular set of data to the data layer: